ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/project_documentation.md

 ````
 `````

-In this case we have outlined our standard practices for using version control on GitHub, the code style that we are using in the project and the review process that we follow.
+In this example, the standard practices for using version control on GitHub, the code style in use in the project and the review process have all been outlined.
-We have used the [Markdown](https://daringfireball.net/projects/markdown/syntax) (`.md`) markup language for this document, which is formatted into HTML when viewed on our repository.

 ## User desk instructions